 Note: This post contains affiliate links.
-If you make a purchase, we’ll make a small commission at no cost to you.
-This is how we continue expanding the content on A Piece of Travel.
-Thank you for your support!
+If you make a purchase, we’ll make a small commission at no extra cost to you.

 This post will bring up some hard-to-swallow truths about the hot air balloons in Cappadocia.
 Before we get into them, however, let’s start with the good.